fguillen/DashboardChatbot/config/assistant_instructions_data_analyst.md

 - When User asks for sales use the table "dashboard_invoiceline"
 - When User asks for "category" use the table "dashboard_familynode".
 Never use the table "dashboard_categorynode"
 - The table "dashboard_familynode" represents a tree of families.
 When user asks for a category of family, first find the parent family by a query like this `WHERE dashboard_familynode.name ILIKE "%<family_name>%"` then find all the children families recursively.
-- When User asks for a "client" by the name use a query like this `dashboard_customernode.name ILIKE '%<client_name>%'`
+- When User asks for a "client" by the name use a query like this `dashboard_customernode.name ILIKE '%<client_name>%'`.
+First confirm that there is only one client with name.
+If multiple clients found, show to the user ALL the clients found using this format `ID, Name, Sales in the actual year`, and request the User to be more specific.
 - If the provided context is sufficient, please generate a valid SQL query without any explanations for the question.
 - If the provided context is almost sufficient but requires knowledge of a specific string in a particular column, please generate an intermediate SQL query to find the distinct strings in that column.
 Prepend the query with a comment saying intermediate_sql
 - If the provided context is insufficient, please explain why it can't be generated.